 This course aims to provide students with recent issues in special education such as inclusive education, new strategies, women in special education, rehabilitation, families and community, advocating, law and sociopolitical issues.
-Topics will cover the development and implementation of policy and procedures, leadership skills, resource management, legislation and policies, program and financial management, philosophical orientation to inclusive programming, legal and policy issues, equity and the tension between responsibilities for services delivery between general and special educators, services and program evaluation, instructional practices, community and parent engagement in services delivery.
+Topics will cover the development and implementation of policy and procedures, leadership skills, resource management, legislation and policies, program and financial management, philosophical orientation to inclusive programming. legal and policy issues, equity and the tension between responsibilities for services delivery between general and special educators, services and program evaluation, instructional practices, community and parent engagement in services delivery.
 This course is an analysis of important conceptual and practical issues that face special education professionals.
 It illustrates the background and status of special education through current analysis of fundamental guiding practices.
 It focuses on key practices in special education services with the latest information on assessment, instruction, early intervention, transition, and school reform.
 In addition, it provides an analysis of social, political, legal, and economic activity reflected in special education practice.

-SPEDU 511 - Assistive Technology in Special Education

-This course will provide opportunities to learn about assistive technology for students with disabilities and the integration of technology into teaching and learning within the field of special education.
+SPEDU 511 - Assistive Technology in Special Education Credit Hours: 3 Prerequisite: SPEDU 501 the integration of technology into teaching and learning within the field of special education.
 A variety of assistive technologies ranging from low to high tech will be discussed and demonstrated.
 Technology for high incidence as well as low incidence disabilities will be covered.
 Students will learn to apply a process for problem-solving and for the selection of appropriate tools to meet individual student needs.
 Students are expected to take an active role in learning about assistive technologies and hands-on learning will be included to facilitate that process.
 The course will assist students in exploring assistive technology applications that can be integrated in universally designed learning environments and differentiated classrooms.